Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Capstone-Project Lung Tumor Segmentation/Readme.md

         - Reduce the probability of missing a tumor.[False Negative]

-        - Monitoring of tumor growth
+        - Directly obtain the size/volume of the tumor.